 An undergraduate needs to secure a full year placement for their compulsory year abroad and wants to go to Latin America.
 They make the following choices:

 This candidate’s priority is to be placed in Latin America, and therefore chooses the three countries with the highest number of posts available.
 They may not be allocated to Mexico as there are fewer places available and it is typically very popular, but would be happy to accept a post in either Chile or Colombia.
-If they did not score highly enough on the video interview, they may be offered a post in Spain, therefore securing a place for their year abroad.
+If they did not score highly enough on the video interview, and there were no available posts remaining for Ecuador, they may be offered a post in Spain, therefore securing a place for their year abroad.